 Well built retaining walls are beautiful additions to any property in Nepean but on older properties it’s not uncommon to find retaining walls that have large cracks, have started to bow in the center or have even collapsed under the weight of the earth they were once holding back.
 Most often these problems are the result of poor drainage and the resulting hydrostatic pressure (water pressure) behind the wall causes extreme stress, leading to cracks and eventual collapse.

-We see a variety of materials used for retaining walls from railroad ties to formed concrete and if they’ve failed then it’s usually a case of removing it from the property, regrading and prepping the build site and then replacing it with a more modern and appealing retaining wall product like Allan Block or another “modern retaining wall system.
+We see a variety of materials used for retaining walls from railroad ties to formed concrete.
+If they have failed, they usually need to be removed, the area re-graded, prepped and generally a new retaining wall is put in.
+These days, more modern and appealing retaining wall products are used, like Allan Block or other equivalent “modern retaining wall systems”.

 Replacing Cracked or Sunken Patios